 Head Coverings: Only allowed for religious or medical reasons, and your face must be fully visible.
 Bring supporting documentation if needed.

 No Accessories: Remove hats, headbands, and large earrings.
-Hair clips and ties should be subtle and not cover your face.
+Hair clips and ties should be subtle and not cover your face or interfere with the clean lines needed for passport compliance.

-No Shadows: The lighting at Photo Jovial is set to eliminate shadows on your face and background, ensuring your passport photo studio delivers photos that pass inspection.
+No Shadows: The lighting at Photo Jovial is set to eliminate shadows on your face and background, ensuring your passport photo studio delivers photos that pass inspection every time.

 Review Your Photo: At Photo Jovial, you can review your photo before it's printed.
 Not happy?
 Ask for a retake—your satisfaction matters.